sebschlo/PortfolioCDP/content/projects/gis-explorations.md

 ---
-title: Digital Landscape
+title: GIS Explorations
-description: A procedurally generated landscape that evolves over time
+description: Using machine learning and cartographic techniques to speculate about the nature of data
-thumbnail: /images/all3.jpg
+thumbnail: /images/map.jpg
-wall: 0
+wall: 3
 positionX: 0
-positionY: 1
+positionY: 3
-scale: 1
+scale: 1.6
 ---

 # Digital Landscape